sergiofgonzalez/nodejs-in-action/chapter19-aws/03-ec2/README.md

 ### EC2 pricing model
 The machines you launch when you need them on AWS are known as *on-demand instances*, and they're billed for every second or hour the machine is running.

-Two reduce costs there are two options: *spot instances* and *reserved instances*.
+To reduce costs there are two options: *spot instances* and *reserved instances*.

 With *spot instances* you bid for unused capacity in an AWS data center, with the price based on the laws of supply and demand.
 If the price of your bid is fulfilled, a VM will start and billed at the spot price.
 Once the spot price exceeds your bid, the VM will be *terminated* after two minutes.
 This options is best suited to asynchronous tasks like ML, data encoding, etc.